Thrivestack-public/docs/docs/getting-started/self-serve/overview.md

 ThriveStack's Self Serve feature offer the following,

 - 🧩 **[No-Code Workflow Orchestration](/getting-started/self-serve/features/no_code_orchestration):** Easily create and manage user workflows without writing a single line of code.
+- 📩 **[Invitation as a Service - UI](/getting-started/self-serve/features/invitation_ui_library):** Step-by-step guide on how to integrate and use the Invitation Modal component from thrivestack-react library in a React.js application.
 - 🔒 **[Seamless Authentication](/getting-started/self-serve/customization#authentication):** Provide robust and secure user authentication, with options for custom or third-party authentication integration.
 - 👥 **[User and Account Provisioning](/getting-started/self-serve/customization#authentication):** Streamline the provisioning of users and accounts for seamless access to your SaaS product.
 - 🌟 **[Automatic Data Enrichment](/getting-started/self-serve/customization#enrichment):** Enhance your user data automatically for better insights.